 Toybox has a zero tolerance stance on acts of modern slavery and any forms of human trafficking and will not accept any such action by its employees, partners, agencies, suppliers, contractors, consultants or volunteers.

-Our policy is to address the anti-modern slavery laws adopt procedures to ensure that modern day slavery does not occur in our organisation or supply chain; and we expect all of the organisations that we do business with to adopt and enforce polices which comply with legislation.
+The purpose of this policy is to address the anti-modern slavery laws and adopt procedures to ensure that modern day slavery does not occur in our organisation or supply chain; and we expect all the organisations that we do business with to adopt and enforce polices which comply with current legislation.

-We want to ensure: our values are embedded throughout the organisation and all people who come into contact with Toybox are treated with respect and dignity.
+We want to ensure: our values are embedded throughout the organisation and all people who come into contact with Toybox and treated with respect and dignity.

 Our structure and supply chain

 Toybox has a very limited supply chain; currently this consists of suppliers who provide office support, office supplies and companies who support the organisation with Marketing and Fundraising campaigns.

 In respect to our development work with overseas partners; all the partners we work with are separate legal entities with their own Boards who operate autonomously from Toybox and are in control of their own purchasing and employment decisions.
 However, when partners sign MOUs with Toybox, there are a series of documents that by signing they are also agreeing to adhere to.
 In organisational MOUs signed since 2019, this has included this Modern-Day Slavery statement.